FIls0010/LLM_tutor/README.md

 ## Overview

-This repository provides a simple, end-to-end pipeline for academics, teachers, and course coordinators who want to:

-- Design AI Tutor chatbots that support learning without giving away graded answers
+This repository provides a simple, end-to-end pipeline for academics, teachers, and course coordinators who want to design AI Tutor chatbots that support learning without giving away answers to graded questions.
+It's designed to prepare a chatbot that encourages learning and critical thinking by providing help and guidance to students, detecting when they are asking for direct answers to questions in their syllabus, politely refusing to answer them, and providing appropriate tutor or teacher like help instead.

+You will be able to:
+- Customise an AI tutor to suit your course, style, and syllabus
 - Precisely control how an AI tutor behaves using a custom system prompt
+- Train an AI tutor that maintains academic integrity
-- Stress-test the tutor against realistic student prompts, including adversarial or manipulative attempts
+- Stress-test the tutor against realistic student prompts, including adversarial or manipulative attempts to extract answers to questions it shouldn't give away
-- Automatically evaluate tutor behaviour at scale, without manually reviewing hundreds of responses
+- Automatically evaluate the Ai tutor's behaviour at scale, without needing to manually review hundreds or thousands of responses
-- Prepare an AI tutor for safe production deployment in an existing chatbot interface
+- Prepare an AI tutor for safe production deployment in an existing chatbot interface, perfect for academic uses

 **No prior programming experience is required beyond running a few terminal commands.**